Chronic Kidney Disease Integrated Service

 EMIS form

-Complete the NCL Integrated CKD/Nephrology Triage Hub Referral Proforma and attach to your e-RS referral, if this is not attached the referral will not be visible and will not be triaged.
+Complete the NCL Integrated CKD/Nephrology Triage Hub Referral Proforma and send via e-RS.
+If this is not attached the referral will not be visible and will not be triaged.

 How to find the service on e-RS